 Today is a day to enjoy being part of the history of this mountain.

 Forget Strava and admire the landscape.
-To finish our epic ride, the Hourquette d’Ancizan will surprise by its beauty too, this is one of the hidden gems of the Pyrenees.
+To finish our epic ride, we will climb the Hourquette d’Ancizan, this climb is always a surprise by its beauty too, this is one of the hidden gems of the Pyrenees.

 From La Seu d’Urgell we ride through the Cadi Massif, lonely and scenic roads that will take us deep into this area of Catalonia.

-We are starting to leave the Pyrenees behind but before we have a few good climbs on very quiet roads.
+We are starting to leave the high Pyrenees.
 Our arrival to the little town of Campdevanol will also mark a change in the landscape, we are getting closer to the Mediterranean sea.

-After a swim in the Mediterranean Sea, we will travel by van to Girona, one of Europe’s cycling capitals.
-There is good cycling all around here…
+After a swim in the Mediterranean Sea, we will travel by van back to our hotel.
+Afternoon free to enjoy Girona!

-After breakfast, transfer to Barcelona airport (BCN), or alternatively stay in Girona and enjoy this
+DAY 11: After breakfast, transfer to Barcelona airport (BCN), or alternatively, stay in Girona and enjoy this

 cosmopolitan city and its many offerings.
 Expect to arrive around 11:00.